-13. DISPOSAL CONSIDERATIONS The generator of a waste is always responsible for making proper hazardous waste determinations and needs to consider state and local requirements in addition to federal regulations.
+13. DISPOSAL CONSIDERATIONS

+The generator of a waste is always responsible for making proper hazardous waste determinations and needs to consider state and local requirements in addition to federal regulations.

+May 15, 2017 Safety Data Sheet Page 8 of 11

 This material, if discarded as produced, would not be a federally regulated RCRA "listed" hazardous waste.
 However, it would likely be identified as a federally regulated RCRA hazardous waste for the following characteristic(s) shown below.
 See Sections 7 and 8 for information on handling, storage and personal protection and Section 9 for physical/chemical properties.
 It is possible that the material as produced contains constituents which are not required to be listed in the MSDS but could affect the hazardous waste determination.
 Additionally, use which results in chemical or physical change of this material could subject it to regulation as a hazardous waste.

 Container contents should be completely used and containers should be emptied prior to discard.
 Container residues and rinseates could be considered to be hazardous wastes.

-EPA Waste Number(s) • D001 - Ignitability characteristic
+EPA Waste Number(s)

+• D001 - Ignitability characteristic

 14. TRANSPORT INFORMATION

 Canadian (TDG)

-Shipping Description: UN1268, Petroleum distillates, n.o.s., 3, II, Marine Pollutant;
+Shipping Description: UN1268, Petroleum distillates, n.o.s., 3, III

 Small Means of Containment

-Package Marking: Petroleum distillates, n.o.s., UN1268 [Marine Pollutant Mark]
+Package Marking: Petroleum distillates, n.o.s., UN1268

 Package Labeling: Class 3, Flammable liquids

 Large Means of Containment

-Package Placard/Marking: Flammable / 1268 [Marine Pollutant Mark]
+Package Placard/Marking: Flammable / 1268

 Emergency Response Guide: 128

+Note: If this material meets the TDG definition of a Marine

-Note: Marine Pollutant Mark not required on small means of
+Pollutant, the Marine Pollutant notation and/or Marine Pollutant Mark may be required on the shipment.

-containment if shipment is by road or railway vehicle on a roll-on roll-off ship or if container quantity is less than

-5 L liquid or 5 kg solid.
+U.S. Department of Transportation (DOT)

+Shipping Description: Aquatic toxicity studies indicate this material may be

+classified as a Marine Pollutant under IMDG Code.
+It is not currently regulated as a marine pollutant by the USDOT.
+If there is not a Shipping Description or other DOT marking, labeling, placarding and packaging references shown in this section, it is not regulated as a

+hazardous material by the USDOT.